 #2 Limit Order

-A limit order allows an investor or trader to buy or sell any stock or index at a certain price in future.
-The limit order only executes when the price reaches the pre – defined level, on the other side if the order will not be filled within the given price, the order will not be executed.
+A limit order allows an investor or trader to buy or sell any stock or index at a certain price in the future.
+The limit order only executes when the price reaches the pre-defined level, on the other side of the order will not be filled within the given price, the order will not be executed.

 For example, if you are willing to buy a stock at 100 level, you can place a limit order for this amount.
 This means if the price reaches the level, the order will be executed and if the price is not reached at this level, the order will be not executed.